Corey Bailey

 community, the tests would be referred to as empirical.
 When doing the listening

-tests, I thought maybe I heard a small difference in the harmonic content, but I
+tests (using headphones), I thought that maybe I heard a small difference in the

 Return to TOP of page